Meeting a psychologist for an assessment of Intrusive thoughts

 For example, your mental health professional will choose one of the intrusive thoughts you have already mentioned and ask you what you do when you have this thought to help you cope with how it makes you feel.

-- Do you do anything to reassure yourself that is not true, and if so, how do you do this?
+- Do you do anything to reassure yourself that this is false, and if so, how do you do this?

 - Do you perform any mental rituals?

 - What do you avoid?
-Are there any people places things I thought processes that you avoid as you’re concerned that it might trigger your intrusive thoughts.
+Are there any people, places or thought processes you avoid when you’re concerned that they might trigger intrusive thoughts?

 Quality of life.
 Your psychologist will wish to understand how your obsessive thoughts impact your day-to-day life.
 Affect your relationships are your work life.